 - Empire from the Ashes includes this in each book.
 First book: "What happened to Dahak's crew?"
 Second book: "What happened to the Fourth Imperium?"
 Third book: "What happened to Pardal's techbase?"

 - In Hero's Chains, Derek arrives several centuries late to a world gone from a sci-fi utopia to a fantasy hellhole.

 - Several examples in the Honor Harrington series, due to the interstellar distances involved and the setting's lack of Subspace Ansibles.
 It's not uncommon for ships to depart a system on some mission or another, and return only to learn that the system was attacked or even captured by the enemy while they were out of touch.

 - The Lord of the Rings features the famous scene when the Fellowship arrives at Moria and sees that the entire city has been wiped out.
 Played with in that everyone in the know was already aware that Moria had become a ruin long ago (noted by the fact that Moria isn't even its true name, but what folks started calling the place after Khazad-dûm was razed).
 What they didn't know was what happened to Balin's expedition to reclaim and restore it.

-- Portal: A Dataspace Retrieval by Rob Swigart is a novelization of the 1986 Portal game above.
+- Portal: A Dataspace Retrieval by Rob Swigart is a novelization of the 1986 Portal game (see the Video Games sub-page).
 One-man interstellar expedition returns after a century and finds that humans left Earth.
 He uses a computer terminal to figure where did everybody disappear.

 - Star Wars Legends: